mohamedsaif/ai-hub-gateway-landing-zone/README.md

 New-AzApiManagementLogger -Context $context -LoggerId "chargeback-eventhub-logger" -Name "chargeback-eventhub-logger" -ConnectionString $eventHubConnectionString -Description "Event Hub logger for OpenAI usage metrics"
 ```

-Using this policy, you will have records like the following (I used CosmosDb to storate these metrics from Event Hub through Stream Analytics job):
+Using this policy, you will have records like the following (I used CosmosDb to store these metrics from Event Hub through Stream Analytics job):

 ```json
 {